SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM

 In the audio branch, we adopt BEATs~\cite{chen2022BEATs}, an acoustic tokenizer that produces discrete embeddings rich in semantic information.
 The audio embeddings are denoted as $\mathbf{A} = [\mathbf{a}_1, \dots, \mathbf{a}_T] \in \mathbf{R}^{T \times D_a}$, where $T$ is the number of audio tokens and $D_a$ is the audio feature dimension.
 Given the continuous but often redundant nature of audio data, we apply average pooling to reduce the sequence length, followed by an audio projection layer that maps the audio features into the LLM space.
 The final audio representation is $\mathbf{A}^L \in \mathbf{R}^{S_a \times D_L}$, where $S_a$ is the pooled length of audio tokens.

 To construct the input for the language model, we organize a multimodal sequence consisting of time tokens $t_i$, visual tokens $\mathbf{v}_i^L \in \mathbf{V}^L$, audio tokens $\mathbf{a}_i^L \in \mathbf{A}^L$, a task-specific query $q$, and a prompt $p$.
 To provide explicit temporal context, each time token is placed directly before its corresponding frame embedding.
+We assign explicit temporal tokens only to visual frame embeddings, while audio features are incorporated as pooled acoustic context rather than being explicitly aligned with individual visual timestamps.
 Additionally, to distinguish between modalities, we insert special separator tokens: $V_E$ to mark the end of visual embeddings and $A_E$ for the end of audio embeddings.
 The resulting multimodal input sequence is structured as:

 This token sequence is then fed into the LLM to identify time segments relevant to the input query $q$.
 Inspired by the design of Mr. BLIP~\cite{meinardus2024Mr.Blip}, the model is prompted to generate a sequence of one or more temporal moments, each represented by a start and end timestamp in seconds.
 The output follows a nested list format, {\em e.g.}, \texttt{[[s$_1$, e$_1$], [s$_2$, e$_2$], ...]}.